BillCavanagh/Coding-Projects/README.md

 # Some code I made while learning other languages (c++/html/css/javascript) or some code I made for fun to improve my programming skills.
 Code from other repos is put here to see how much I've worked with individual languages.
-Note: html/css inflated due to the nature of the languages